What is the cost of camp?

 Will my child have enough food?

 Camp provides family style, all you can eat meals prepared with highly nutritional fresh food served three times per day.
-If your child is a grazer and prefers small meals, contact us before camp to prearrange parent-provided snacks.

 Where is the camp located?